NSL disruption: No train services between Ang Mo Kio, Newton 'till further notice', says SMRT

 SINGAPORE: Train services along the North-South Line (NSL) from Ang Mo Kio to Newton were not available on Sunday morning (Oct 8), despite overnight works to clear water from flooded MRT tunnels.
 Service had been suspended along a large section of the NSL since 6pm on Saturday.

+"Our engineering teams are concurrently working on cleaning, replacing and testing trackside equipment to reopen this stretch of the line," SMRT said.

+It added that its engineers will deploy several empty trains on the tracks between Newton and Ang Mo Kio for final safety checks before passenger services resume.

-In a tweet at about 8.30am, SMRT said it was unable to resume train services as the works required more time.
+SMRT had said it was striving to restart service at 9am on Sunday, but tweeted at 8.30am that it was unable to as the works required more time.

 It added that free bus and bridging bus services have been made available between Newton and Ang Mo Kio stations with SMRT staff deployed at boarding points to assist commuters.

-The Singapore Civil Defence Force (SCDF) said late Sunday that it was using portable pumps to remove water in the tunnel in what was expected to be "a prolonged operation".
+SCDF said late Saturday that it was using portable pumps to remove water in the tunnel in what was expected to be "a prolonged operation".

-Separately, a small fire was spotted trackside between Marina Bay and Raffles Place MRT stations.
+Separately, SMRT reported a small fire trackside between Marina Bay and Raffles Place MRT stations, just before 6pm on Saturday.

-While NSL train services were mostly restored later, those between Ang Mo Kio and Newton were not.

 The NSL disruption came after services on the North-East Line towards Punggol were affected briefly by a train fault at Sengkang earlier on Saturday, making it the second disruption in one day.